 I put Murasaki Shikibu's death at about Chōwa 4 [1015].
 Therefore, I divide The Tale of Genji into two parts.
 In my opinion, the first part, up to and including the 'Fuji no Uraba' chapter, was written by Murasaki Shikibu, and the remaining second part is the work of someone else.
 The author of the second part was Murasaki Shikibu's only daughter, who frequented the Uji villa of Regent [Fujiwara no] Yorimichi (992-1074) and went by the name of Daini no Sanmi.
-This is a view which differs from that of Fujita Sensei, but whether there was one author or two does not make a great difference to an appreciation of the text of Genji.33
+This is a view which differs from that of Fujita Sensei, but whether there was one author or two does not make a great difference to an appreciation of the text of Genji.34

 That The Tale of Genji divides into two parts was an opinion Akiko held firmly throughout her career and her first published statement of this theory is found in her afterword to the Shin'yaku.
 Only later did she come to believe that these two parts represented the work of two different authors of Genji, that the chapters from 'Kiritsubo' to 'Fuji no Uraba' were by Murasaki Shikibu, and that the succeeding chapters-from 'Wakana' to 'Yume no Ukihashi' (The Floating Bridge of Dreams)-were written by her daughter Daini no Sanmi.
-Akiko does not say just when-or why-she was so persuaded, but she notes her change of opinion in the afterword to her second translation.34 The summary of these ideas in her preface to Fujita's monograph, dated New Year, Shōwa 3 (1928), coincides precisely with the detailed exposition of her arguments in the "epoch-making"35 essay "Murasaki Shikibu shinkō" (A New Study of Murasaki Shikibu) published in the January and February 1928 issues of Taiyō.
+Akiko does not say just when-or why-she was so persuaded, but she notes her change of opinion in the afterword to her second translation.35

-^{32.} Yosano Akiko, "Genji monogatari köyö jo," in Fujita Tokutarö, Genji monogatari köyö (Furökaku Shobö, 1928), 6-7.
-The same resignation is evident in an account of the loss of the commentary in "Dokusho, mushiboshi, zösho," (1926, 19:258).
+^{33.} Yosano Akiko, "Genji monogatari kōyō jo," in Fujita Tokutarō, Genji monogatari kōyō (Furōkaku Shobō, 1928), 6-7.
+The same resignation is evident in an account of the loss of the commentary in "Dokusho, mushiboshi, zōsho," (1926, 19:258).

-^{33.} Yosano, "Genji monogatari kōyō jo," 9.
+^{34.} Yosano, "Genji monogatari kōyō jo," 9.